 The last half hour was spent swimming in the clearest turquoise waters I think I’ve ever seen.
 When we returned back to Pattaya Beach, all volunteers were treated to a free lunch in exchange for helping out.
 This was one of our favorite things to do in Koh Lipe!

 Tip: Be sure you’re on time, as you will board longtail boats that depart just after 10 a.m.
 If you’re late, the boats will have left.
 We saw a couple people that were left behind on the beach.

 Since Koh Lipe sits in the middle of the Tarutao National Marine Park, there are plenty of dive sites to explore.
 You can go on fun dives or get your Open Water Certification with any of the local dive shops.

 If you want a more unique experience, check out diving liveaboards in Thailand.
 You get to sleep onboard a ship and dive up to four times a day.
 Ummm, sign us up!

 If you’ve seen the movie “The Beach”, you likely remember the scene where Leo and his lady interest are in the ocean at night and the water is aglow with blue glittering lights.

 A couple years ago, we went on the Maya Bay Sleep Aboard tour (and spent the night at the actual beach where the movie was filmed!), and we were able to experience the water light up with plankton.
 It was pretty spectacular.
 But you can experience this phenomenon in Koh Lipe too!

-Do it yourself: You don’t need to go on a tour to see the bioluminescent plankton!
+Do it yourself: The good news is, you don’t need to go on a tour to see the bioluminescent plankton.
 If you’d prefer to save some money, wander down to the beach at night, away from the florescent lights of the beachside restaurants, and look for the sparkling blue dots washed up on the sand.
 They’ll look like little glowing beads in the sand.